UT-CHG/PYOPATRA/docs/physics/buoyancy.rst

 +++++++++++++++++

 Zheng and Yapa (2000) introduce an approximate method to find the critical diameter which separates the ellipsoid droplets from spherical caps.
-They assume that Equation :eq:`ellipsoid` and :eq:`spherical-cap` represent straight lines in logarithmic coordinates, and then locate the intersection of the two lines to find the critical diameter.
+They assume that Equations :eq:`ellipsoid` and :eq:`spherical-cap` represent straight lines in logarithmic coordinates, and then locate the intersection of the two lines to find the critical diameter.

 References